appukuttan-shailesh/CONECT-INT_website/content/event/2022-10-05_higher-order-interactions/index.md

 summary: 'CONECT workshop "Higher-order interactions"'
 tags:
 - events
-title: '2022-10-05 : A CONECT workshop "Higher-order interactions in brain networks: from theory to data analysis"'
+title: '2022-10-05 : CONECT workshop "Higher-order interactions in brain networks: from theory to data analysis"'
 ---

 I am pleased to invite you to a mini-workshop organized as a scientific activity of the Computational Neuroscience Center (CONECT) of the INT focused on **"Higher-order interactions in brain networks: from theory to data analysis"**.